 Mommy, Mama, and Me and Daddy, Papa, and Me by Leslea Newman

 These sweet board books show the loving bond between parents and children.
 Toddlers and their parents spend a day playing, learning, and growing together.
-They’re the perfect choice for very young children who have two parents of the same gender, and will help all children see the love that all families have in common.
+They’re the perfect choice for very young children with two parents of the same gender and will help all children see the love that all families have in common.

 Prince and Knight by Daniel Haak